LouvianTran/LTRA3694-tracker/README.md

 </select>
 ```

-## Constructing CSS
+### Constructing CSS
 - Mention creating variables for e.g. breakpoints + colours, font sizing
 - Responsive layout

-Next, for creating a grid layout similar to what I had created as a mid-fidelity desktop screens, I utilised an online CSS grid generator (https://grid.layoutit.com/).
+Next, for creating a grid layout similar to what I had created as a mid-fidelity desktop screens, I utilised an online CSS grid generator (Leniolabs, 2024).
 From here, i made the grid look as close to the wireframe as possible:
 ![alt text](image-1.png)
-Sine i planned to have my mobile layout have the widgets stack on top of one another, this screen size did not need to use a grid.
+Since i planned to have my mobile layout have the widgets stack on top of one another, this screen size did not need to use a grid.
 I then imported this code into style.css.

 ``` CSS
 .container {  display: grid;